 The Shema Yisrael is a monotheistic declaration of faith, a pledge of allegiance to the one God of Israel, and is perhaps the most famous of all Jewish sayings.

-"Hear O Israel, YHVH is our God, YHVH is One"
+"Hear O Israel, YHWH is our God, YHWH is One"

 The Jewish understanding of God is that:

 God created the universe and is eternal and uncreated.
 There are no forces of any kind independent of God.
 He created the universe by his word and without his word continuing to sustain all things, they would simply cease to exist.
 He transcends time, matter and space and although omnipotent, he is also just, wise and merciful.

 God created man.
 Man is not subject to any force other his own God-bestowed sense of morality.
 He is thus free to choose to do good or evil.
 However, the story of Eden demonstrates that if man freely chooses to do evil, then he also freely chooses to live in a state of separation from God.

 God has a purpose for man, which is that man will redeem himself, will freely choose to reject his separation from God and re-enter Eden.

 To achieve his purpose for man, God established an unbreakable Covenant with the entire Israelite people to be his servants and champions of his truth on earth.
 The ultimate mission of this people of God is the establishment of God's reign on earth so that "the knowledge of God will fill the earth as the waters cover the sea," thereby bringing redemption to all mankind.

 In order that the mission may be furthered, God intervenes in human history.
 His instruments of redemptive intervention are ordinary men and women.
 He fills these vessels of manifestation with aspects of his character depending on his purpose of the moment: with his word, his wisdom, his righteousness, and his spirit.